Skip to main content

 Business & Licensing Records

 The Village of Royal Palm Beach manages all local business registrations, zoning permits, and development approvals through its Clerk's Office.
-Entrepreneurs and business owners can apply for occupational licenses, building permits, and other authorizations required to operate within the city limits.
-The Palms West Chamber of Commerce also serves as a resource for companies in Royal Palm Beach, providing networking events, advocacy, and information about the local business climate.
+Entrepreneurs and business owners operating within city limits must apply for occupational licenses, building permits, and other required authorizations through this office.
+The Palms West Chamber of Commerce is an additional resource for companies in the area, providing networking events, advocacy, and information about the local business climate to help entrepreneurs navigate the regional economy.

 Elections & Voter Records